 STEP TWO - Topic Sign Up:

-By March 6, you are required to sign up on the Google Sheet Sign Up Page with your list of team members for the category you wish to examine.
+Also by March 5, you are required to sign up on the Google "Topic Sign Up Sheet" (linked to on ELMS) with your list of team members for the category you wish to examine.
 In each section only one team may do a given category, but there will certainly be duplication of categories between sections.

 Here are the categories available: